-ADHD: why it’s often not detected in women
+ADHD in women: Why it’s often not detected

 1227195235

 People with ADHD have difficulty concentrating and are often hyperactive.
 But the disorder doesn’t always present in the same way.
-Especially in women and girls, ADHD displays different symptoms than in men and boys.
+In women and girls, ADHD displays different symptoms than in men and boys.

 What is ADHD?